KYC is for onboarding. But after that, can businesses trust they’re interacting with their real customers?

 • It's a platform that can be used to sign or notarize documents, and even perform identity verification when there's nothing to sign.

-• A platform’s identity verification methods must be be audited and certified (i.e. NIST IAL2)
+• A platform's identity verification methods must be audited and certified (i.e. NIST IAL2).

-• A platform needs to furnish documents, evidence and artifacts provides proof a person authorized or signed, and these artifacts need to be cryptographically secure so they can’t be tampered with.
+• A platform needs to furnish documents, evidence and artifacts that prove a person authorized or signed, and these artifacts need to be cryptographically secure so they can't be tampered with.

 • Most of all, you need a platform that saves identity so a consumer does not have to scan their ID every single time they need to interact with your company.